Reading Le Palmier through Simon Porte Jacquemus’s return to the Musée Picasso

 The handle introduces a more subtle constraint.

-It is either carried with intention or secured tightly under the arm.
-There is little neutrality in how it behaves.
+It’s either carried with intention or secured tightly under the arm.
+There’s little neutrality in how it behaves.

-In use, this becomes part of the design language.
-The bag does not disappear into movement.
+In use, it becomes part of the design language.
+The bag doesn’t disappear into movement.
 It asks to be positioned.

 There is also a broader question of longevity.